WebDevCF2m2020/Gabbler/README.md

 # Gabbler
-######CF2m Team Gabbler.
+#### CF2m Team Gabbler.
-Gabbler is a community chat project created by the students of the CF2M web develloper class.
+Gabbler is a community chat project created by the students of the CF2M web developer class.

 ## Instruction